Passport to English Logo

 Scott works at the university.

-Select the question word that we use to take the place of the underlined information when we form a question.
+Select the question word that can be used to replace the underlined information when forming a question.

 example

-(We use "Who" because Gail is a person.)
+(We use "Who" because Ann is a person.)

-2. Francis walks in the park on Sundays
+2. Frank walks in the park on Sundays

 3. The book is on the table